bjcosta/landscaping/README.md

 ## Aquaponics

 This is something I am super interested in.
-I will plan to try it in my garden and if it fails that is ok.
+I will plan to try it in my garden unless the upkeep becomes too much.
 TODO

+### Radio flow filter cleaning/fertalizer

+### Design of grow beds

 ### Red wriggler worms
 TODO lots of individual ideas/technologies in the aquaponics section

 # Observations